xwu35/ISAAC_UTK/Metagenome_analysis_ISAAC.md

 ```
 ### 3.4 assembly with megahit

 We will co-assembly the two samples using megahit as it is much faster.
 You can also replace --megahit with --metaspades to use metaspades as the assembler.
 Metaspades has better performance, but it takes very long for large datasets.
-You can also run [megahit](https://github.com/voutcn/megahit) or [metaspapdes](https://github.com/ablab/spades) on your own without using metawrap command. metawrap assembly here does two steps: 1. assembly with `megahit`; 2. contig quality evaluation using `quast`.
+You can also run [megahit](https://github.com/voutcn/megahit) or [metaspapdes](https://github.com/ablab/spades) on your own without using metawrap command.
+Metawrap assembly here does two steps: 1. assembly with `megahit`; 2. contig quality evaluation using `quast`.
 ```console
 emacs assembly_megahit.sh
 ```